dennyzhang/challenges-kubernetes/README.md

 - Objective: k8s cluster env with stateful service
 - Requirements:
 ```
-1. Deploy a 3node k8s.
-One as k8s master and worker, and the other two as worker
+1. Deploy 3 nodes k8s.
+One controller, others as worker
 2. Create an elasticsearch service with 6 instances.
 And ES indices replica as 3
 3. Create a nightly job to backup elasticsearch cluster.
 (Hint: Cron Jobs)
 ```